 Payment can be made at the time of booking (via credit card or the PayPal link in the scheduler), or you can pay check or cash on the day of class (exact change only).

-Yoga for Every Body (hosted by CF Yogi)
+Yoga for Every Body (on Zoom, hosted by CF Yogi)

 Mondays 10 AM Pacific /1 PM Eastern. $10/class suggested donation.